syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

   the comment will be lost.

-- Something like '(1 #1#) is unmatchable (because it is un`read'able without context).
-For a similar reason it is currently not possible to allow a replacement to contain uninterned symbols or repeated/circular parts.
+- Something like (1 #1#) is unmatchable (because it is un`read'able
+  without context).

+- In el-search-query-replace, replacements are not allowed to contain uninterned symbols.

 BUGS